richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 In addition, some of the rules are just plain *bad*.
 Either completely confusing, a pain in the arse to use, or both.

-Here I'm going to flag up some sections I suggest you ignore.
+Here I'm going to flag up some sections I suggest you ignore.[^Xenon]

 ### Rules to definitely skip over